-PIB is accredited by NACCAS.
-The National Accrediting Commission of Career Arts and Sciences (NACCAS) is recognized by the United States Department of Education as a national accrediting agency for postsecondary schools and programs of cosmetology arts and sciences.
-NACCAS may be reached at 3015 Colvin Street, Alexandria, VA 22314 (703) 600-7600
+PIB is Nationally accredited by the National Accrediting Commission of Career Arts & Sciences, Inc. The National Accrediting Commission of Career Arts & Sciences is recognized by the United States Department of Education as a national accrediting agency for postsecondary schools and departments of cosmetology arts and sciences and massage therapy, including those offered via Distance Education.

+The National Accrediting Commission of Career Arts & Sciences may be reached at 3015 Colvin Street, Alexandria, VA 22314 Telephone (703) 600-7600